THM068/grails-crm-notification/README.md

 #Notification Center

-This plugin is the central notification service in Grails CRM.
+This plugin is the central notification service in GR8 CRM.